/ 10 hidden highlights of the Tian Shan Mountains

-Some of our pioneering trips to Kazakhstan, Kyrgyzstan and China take in the Tian Shan Mountains.
-The vast mountain range in Central Asia brings you varying landscapes, high passes, stunning lakes, and the spectacular pyramid of Khan Tengri.
+Many of our pioneering trips to Kazakhstan, Kyrgyzstan and China take in the Tian Shan Mountains of Central Asia, with its varying landscapes, high passes, stunning lakes and the spectacular pyramid of Khan Tengri.

-But there is much more to see and discover in this ‘heavenly’ mountain range.
+There are plenty of spectacles and experiences to unfold in this ‘heavenly’ mountain range.
 To give you an introduction, we have pulled together our pick of the 10 best spots for your next 'out there' adventure.

 1. Issyk Kul Lake

 Lake Issyk-Kul is the second largest alpine lake in the world, after Lake Titicaca in South America.
 Measuring 182 km long by 58 kilometres wide, the lake appeared as a result of volcanic activity, heated underground by thermal springs and never freezes – even in the depths of winter!

 Extremely deep and pleasantly warm, over the centuries the lake has been something of an oasis in this inhospitable mountain environment.
 In the summer, the water temperature reach 25-28°C, warmer than the air.